bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-7-static-vars-methods.rst

 - Static methods cannot access or change the values of instance variables, but they can access or change the values of static variables.

 - Static methods cannot call non-static methods.

+- When a variable is declared final, its value cannot be modified.